Frequently Asked Questions

 Does Insurance cover this procedure?

 Several insurance companies and policies cover this procedure.
 Your individual policy will need to be checked in order to find out your coverage.
-Please fill out the following form online if you would like our office to check your policy and get back to you for FREE.
+Please fill out the following form online if you would like our office to check your policy and get back to you at no cost or obligation to you.
 Click here for details.

 What if I don’t have Insurance for this procedure?

+We offer a discounted cash package price that includes hospital and anesthesia charges along with our office charges.
 We work with our patients to offer financing options with several companies in order to get an affordable monthly payment.
-Some financing companies are willing to work with patients even with bad credit but the interest rates are higher.
+Some financing companies are willing to work with patients even with bad credit but the interest rates may be higher.
+The entire cost of the surgery paid by the patient is deductible on the IRS tax return as a health expense.
+Please check with your CPA for more details.

 How long will it take to recover after surgery?

-LAP-BAND® Adjustable Gastric Banding System surgery is performed laparoscopically, most often as an outpatient procedure.
-Most patients return to work in about a week, and to exercise in about a month to 6 weeks.
+LAP-BAND® Adjustable Gastric Banding System surgery is as an outpatient procedure.
+The Gastric Sleeve is performed with overnight stay.
+Most patients return to work in about a week, and to unrestricted activities in about a month to 6 weeks.
 In the case of open surgery, or if there are complications, recovery may take longer.

 How much weight will I lose?

 Weight loss results vary from patient to patient, and the amount of weight you lose depends on several things.
 The LAP-BAND® System needs to be properly adjusted, and you need to be committed to your new lifestyle and eating habits.
-Weight loss surgery is not a miracle cure, and the pounds won't come off by themselves.
-It is very important to set achievable weight loss goals from the start.
+Weight loss surgery is not a miracle cure and i is very important to set achievable weight loss goals from the start.
 A weight loss of 2 to 3 pounds a week in the first year after the operation is possible, but 1 pound a week is more likely.
 Twelve to 18 months after the operation, weekly weight loss is usually less.
 Gradual yet steady weight loss with the LAP-BAND® System can be healthy for you.
+The Gastric sleeve produces faster weight loss with good results at about 1 year from surgery.

-How do the weight loss results with the LAP-BAND® System compare to those with gastric bypass?
+How do the weight loss results with the LAP-BAND® System compare to those with gastric SLEEVE?

-The gastric bypass patients lose weight faster in the first year.
-At 3 years, however, many LAP-BAND® Adjustable Gastric Banding System patients have achieved weight loss comparable to that of gastric bypass patients.
+The gastric sleeve patients lose weight faster with good results by the end of first year.
+LAP-BAND® Adjustable Gastric Banding System patients have slower and steadier weight loss with comparable results approximately at 2 years.

 Does the LAP-BAND® System require frequent visits to my doctor after surgery?

-Check-ups with your doctor are a normal and very important part of the LAP-BAND® System follow-up.
-We prefer to see our patients frequently, usually once a month and perform the adjustments as needed.
-It is typical for follow-up visits to be scheduled every 3 months during the second and third year, depending on the individual case.
+Check-ups with your doctor are a normal and very important part of the LAP-BAND® or Gastric Sleeve follow-up.
+We prefer to see our LAP BAND patients frequently, usually once a month and perform the adjustments as needed in the first year.
+The gastric sleeve patients are followed up every 6 weeks.
+It is typical for follow-up visits to be scheduled every 3 to 6 months during the second year and annually thereafter.

-Does the LAP-BAND® System limit any physical activity?
+Does the LAP-BAND® System or gastric sleeve limit any physical activity?

 The LAP-BAND® Adjustable Gastric Banding System should not hamper physical activity, including aerobics, stretching, and strenuous exercise.